 Then puree using an immersion blender until smooth and creamy. (photo 7)

-Serve garnished with pumpkin seeds or roasted chickpeas for a little crunch and added protein to each bowl.
+Serve garnished with pumpkin seeds or air fried chickpeas for a little crunch and added protein to each bowl.

 How long does it keep?